 The domestication of the wild boar and the emergence of the domestic pig are a fundamental aspect of the Neolithic and a key moment in human history.
 This book represents the most comprehensive zooarchaeological study to date of the origins and evolution of the domestication of the pig in the Italian peninsula, from a wide regional scale and a diachronic perspective.
 Some key archaeological questions addressed concern how and when the process of pig domestication commenced in Italy, how it evolved, and how it compares with the wider European and Middle Eastern scenarios.
 Through the collection of mainly biometrical data from several Italian prehistoric sites, this book explores changes in pig management through time, from the Upper Palaeolithic to the Bronze Age.
-The results are articulated with both historical changes in Italian societies and evidence from other areas, in order to achieve a comprehensive understanding of domestication.
+The results are articulated with both historical changes in Italian societies and evidence from other areas, to achieve a comprehensive understanding of domestication.

 Sofía Tecce is a zooarchaeologist from Buenos Aires, Argentina.
-She researched the domestication of pigs in prehistoric Italy for her PhD in Archaeology at University of Sheffield, which she completed in 2020.
+She researched the domestication of pigs in prehistoric Italy for her PhD in Archaeology at the University of Sheffield, which she completed in 2020.
 For this work, she was awarded the University Prize Scholarship.

 ‘This will be an invaluable resource for researchers interested in the domestication of pigs in Italy.’
 Dr Max Price, Massachusetts Institute of Technology